phylum-dev/phylum-ci/docs/sync/gitlab_ci.md

 ## Overview

 Once configured for a repository, the GitLab CI integration will provide analysis of project dependencies from a lockfile.
 This can happen in a branch pipeline as a result of a commit or in a Merge Request (MR) pipeline.
-The results will be provided in the pipeline logs and provided as a note (comment) on the MR.
+For MR pipelines, analyzed dependencies will include any that are added/modified in the MR. For branch pipelines, the analyzed dependencies will be determined by comparing the lockfile in the branch to the default branch. **All** dependencies will be analyzed when the branch pipeline is run on the default branch.

-The CI job will return an error (i.e., fail the build) if any of the newly added/modified dependencies from the MR fail to meet the project risk thresholds for any of the five Phylum risk domains:
+The results will be provided in the pipeline logs and provided as a note (comment) on the MR. The CI job will return an error (i.e., fail the build) if any of the analyzed dependencies fail to meet the project risk thresholds for any of the five Phylum risk domains:

 * Vulnerability (aka `vul`)
 * Malicious Code (aka `mal`)